 Indian Rocks Beach is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 4,251 people and two constituent neighborhoods, Indian Rocks Beach is the 291st largest community in Florida.
+With a population of 3,673 people and two constituent neighborhoods, Indian Rocks Beach is the 291st largest community in Florida.

 Indian Rocks Beach home prices are not only among the most expensive in Florida, but Indian Rocks Beach real estate also consistently ranks among the most expensive in America.

-A relatively large number of people in Indian Rocks Beach telecommute to their jobs.
-Overall, about 10.75% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.02% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Indian Rocks Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Indian Rocks Beach in 2010 was $44,857, which is wealthy relative to Florida and the nation.
-This equates to an annual income of $179,428 for a family of four.
+The per capita income in Indian Rocks Beach in 2018 was $60,522, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $242,088 for a family of four.
 However, Indian Rocks Beach contains both very wealthy and poor people as well.

 The people who call Indian Rocks Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Indian Rocks Beach residents report their race to be White, followed by Asian.
 Important ancestries of people in Indian Rocks Beach include German, Irish, English, Italian, and European.